aymericb213/scikit-query/README.md

 **Must-link** and **cannot-link** (ML/CL) constraints, also referred to as pairwise constraints, establish a relation between two data points : they must be in the same cluster (must-link) or in separate clusters (cannot-link).
+These are most widely studied constraints for clustering.

 ## Algorithms